Isi Leibler: Biography

 Born in Antwerp, Belgium, Leibler was brought to Australia by his parents as an infant just before the outbreak of World War II.
 Leibler served as president of the Executive Council of Australian Jewry and Chairman of the Governing Board of the World Jewish Congress.
 He was a leader in the global campaign on behalf of Soviet Jewry and played a role in the lead-up to Israeli diplomatic relations between India and China.

 Leibler and his wife moved to Israel in 1999, settling in Jerusalem.
 He wrote weekly columns in the Jerusalem Post, the Hebrew daily Israel Hayom, and on his blog Candidly Speaking from Jerusalem.

-Leibler married Naomi Porush in 1958, and the couple had three sons and a daughter.
+Leibler married Naomi Porush (daughter of Rabbi Dr Israel Porush) in 1958, and the couple had three sons and a daughter.
 All of his children and most of their families also live in Israel.

 Australian Jewry

 Described in the new edition of Encyclopaedia Judaica as “unquestionably the dominant Jewish lay leader in Australia during the previous quarter century”, Leibler occupied the leadership of the Australian Jewish community (Executive Council of Australian Jewry) from 1978 and served four terms in this office, retiring in 1995.